thombergs/cdc-workshop/README.md

 1. Replace the `@PactFolder` annotation in the provider test from Task #3 with the `@PactBroker` annotation to load the pact from the broker instead of from the file system

-**Results:**
-* the consumer published the pact on the broker and the provider loaded it from the broker

-## Task #4.1: Manage Multiple Provider States with Pact

-1. Add an interaction to your existing consumer test that requires a new provider state.
-The provider test will now fail.
-1. Add the [`@PactFilter`](https://github.com/DiUS/pact-jvm/tree/master/pact-jvm-provider-junit#filtering-by-provider-state) annotation to your existing provider test to make it work again.
-1. Note that the "Last Verified" flag on the Pact Broker is not updated when running the test with `@PactFilter`.
-1. Create a new Controller in the provider codebase that satisfies the new interaction.
-1. Create a new `@State` method in the existing provider test and remove the `@PactFilter` annotation again.
-The test should work.
-1. Extract all `@State` methods into a default method in a separate interface each
-1. Make the provider test implement all those state interfaces.
-The test should still work.

-**Results:**
-* the handling of provider states is moved into a separate interface each while the provider test verifies the whole contract each time
+### REST Contracts with Node

+#### Task #6 Implement a REST Consumer with Node / React & Pact
+1. Start with an empty workspace
+1. Go through the steps explained in [this tutorial](https://reflectoring.io/pact-react-consumer/) to set up a consumer test that creates a pact file
+   * use one interaction of the API you defined in Task #1 instead of the API described in the tutorial
+   * choose different consumer and provider names to make your implementation unique
+   * to publish the contract on a pact broker, use the pact broker credentials you have been provided
+1. If you need orientation, have a look at the [complete example](https://github.com/thombergs/code-examples/tree/master/pact/pact-react-consumer)
+1. Run `npm run test:pact` to run the tests and check that a pact file has been created in the folder `./pacts`

-## Task #5: Implement a REST Consumer with Angular & Pact
+#### Task #7: Implement a REST Consumer with Angular & Pact

 1. Download and install the latest NodeJS distribution at [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
 1. Verify that npm and Node are installed properly by calling `node -v` and `npm -v`